anna-kozh/blog/_posts/2024-05-30-White-label.md

 </p>

 <p>
-Throughout the iterations, design has evolved, component libraries were adopted, customers brandings were created - but the design files stayed the same.
+Throughout the iterations, design has evolved, component libraries were adopted, and customers brandings were created - but the design files stayed the same.
 </p>

 <p>
 I inherited a dozen Figma files, each with its own local library of colors and fonts.
-Every task became unnesseasiriky time-consuming, whether it was branding a file for a customer or detailing the interaction flow for the team.
+Every task became unnecessarily time-consuming, whether it was branding a file for a customer or detailing the interaction flow for the team.
 </p>

 <figure>